Randall-Scharpf/jMorseCoding/README.md

 ### By adding documentation?
 If you're interested in adding documentation to existing code (or if you're looking for guidelines for documenting code that you're adding), make sure to include the following.
  - For methods
-   - the version in which the method last changed, under an `@version` tag
-   - the version in which the method contract last changed (typically the version in which the method was first added), under an `@since` tag
    - all parameters described briefly as nouns under `@param` tags
    - the return value described briefly as a noun under an `return` tags
    - a period-terminated first sentence that is a grammatical predicate describing what the method does as a verb
    - details of how the method behaves under edge-case parameters
    - if relevant, notes on the complexity of the implementation of the method
+   - the version in which the method last changed, under an `@version` tag, if the method is not abstract
+   - the version in which the method contract last changed (typically the version in which the method was first added), under an `@since` tag
  - For fields
    - what the field contains, as a noun, and when / by what it should be needed
    - specifics of what the possible error states or edge case values mean (e.g, if you have an Object field, what does `null` mean?)